Annales Bertiniani: The Rus'

-A still ongoing polemic involves the phrase "rex illorum Chacanus" (Note: Misit etiam cum eis quosdam, qui se, id est gentem suam, Rhos vocari dicebant, quos rex illorum chacanus vocabulo ad se amicitiae, sicut asserebant, causa direxerat, petends per memoratam epistolam... ("He also sent with them some, who said that they – that is, their people – were called Rhos, whom their king chacanus had directed to him for the cause of friendship, as they asserted, requesting by the above-mentioned letter...").
-In a Latin footnote to the word chacanus, which he does not capitalise, Waitz stated: Non nomen proprium, sed titulus populis Asiae septentrionalis usitatus, hic perperam ad Sueones translatus esse videtur. ("Not a proper name, but a customary title of people of northern Asia, here seems to have been wrongly translated to the Sueones.") or "rex illorum Chaganos" (Rau 1980).
-The phrase belongs to the written presentation to the emperor, and in context names the king of the Rus'; king Chacanus or Chaganos.
+A still ongoing polemic involves the phrase "rex illorum chacanus" (Note: Misit etiam cum eis quosdam, qui se, id est gentem suam, Rhos vocari dicebant, quos rex illorum chacanus vocabulo ad se amicitiae, sicut asserebant, causa direxerat, petends per memoratam epistolam... ("He also sent with them some, who said that they – that is, their people – were called Rhos, whom their king chacanus had directed to him for the cause of friendship, as they asserted, requesting by the above-mentioned letter...").
+In a Latin footnote to the word chacanus, which he does not capitalise, Waitz stated: Non nomen proprium, sed titulus populis Asiae septentrionalis usitatus, hic perperam ad Sueones translatus esse videtur. ("Not a proper name, but a customary title of people of northern Asia, here seems to have been wrongly translated to the Sueones.") or "rex illorum chaganus".
+Initially edited by Pertz (1826) with the capitalized C ("rex illorum Chacanus", the phrase was understood as a personal name of the Rus' ruler.
 Garipzanov (2006) has recently made observations on the likelihood that chacanus is the correct, i.e. original term.
-The traditional interpretation is that 'rex illorum Chacanus' is meant to be understood as khagan, not actually a person's name, but instead an entirely foreign kind of sovereignty.
+The traditional interpretation is that 'rex illorum chacanus' is meant to be understood as khagan, not actually a person's name, but instead an entirely foreign kind of sovereignty.
 However, there is an alternative interpretation, that Chacanus is a Latin transcription of the Scandinavian proper name Håkan since in mainstream scholarship the Rus' people, who lived in northern Russia, had their ancestral homeland in Sweden.
 Garipzanov holds to the latter and finds that the form 'chacanus' is a unique occurrence in Frankish sources; variants hereof, in the Carolingian sources, that do signify the foreign form of sovereignty are caganus, chagan, kagan and also chaganum.

 Scholars have also sought to establish a connection between the Rus'-Byzantine embassy to Louis the Pious and contemporary events in the Eastern Empire, as recorded in the Life of St. George of Amastris, one of the earliest Greek sources on the Rus'.

 The narrative came to an end in 882 when an elderly, frail Hincmar was forced to flee his cathedral at Reims from approaching Viking invaders.

 The scholar-bishop died shortly after at Épernay, and the narrative was not continued.

-The annals is one of five major independent narrative accounts of the late 9th century.
+The Annals of St. Bertin is one of five major independent narrative accounts of the late 9th century.
 The others are: